grafana/plugin-tools/docusaurus/docs/reference/prompts.md

 - Panel (add a visualization for data or a widget)
 - App with Scenes (create dynamic dashboards in app pages)

-To learn more about the various types of plugins, refer to the [plugin types and usage](../key-concepts/plugin-types-usage.md).
+To learn more about the various types of plugins, refer to [Grafana plugin types and usage](../key-concepts/plugin-types-usage.md).

 For more information on how Scenes allows you to create dashboard-like experiences in app plugins, see the [Scenes](https://grafana.com/developers/scenes) documentation.